 It is extremely important that borrowers read their loan agreement in full to understand better the policies of the lender.
 Questions should be addressed directly to the lender.
 If the lender undertakes a collections process, they are obligated to deal with the borrower reasonably, fairly, and legally.

-Similar to a signature loan, LoanStart.com allows borrowers with less than perfect credit to request personal loans.
-Our affiliate lenders may consult one or more credit bureaus to gauge the borrower's ability to repay a loan.
+LoanStart.com allows borrowers with less than perfect credit to request personal loan offers.
+Some of our affiliate lenders may consult one or more credit bureaus to gauge the borrower's ability to repay a loan.
 This may result in a soft pull, a hard pull, or both.
 Too many credit checks during a certain period may negatively affect the credit score of a borrower.
 Failure to repay your loan in a timely fashion, according to the terms of your loan agreement, also impacts your credit score.

 Depending on the scoring model used by the lender, credit score ranges may be defined as: